trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 ```

 This enables the opportunity for active learning and other techniques
 that take advantage of user feedback.
+Each team is allowed to pull live
+assessments once every 10 minutes per topic.

 See the [REST API
 documentation](https://github.com/trecrts/trecrts-eval/tree/master/trecrts-server)